The Arts Department

 THEATER 33.
 Approaches to Acting.
 Fall.
 Mr. Kane.
 4 meetings weekly.
 Working from the techniques laid out in the Atlantic Theater Company’s book, A Practical Handbook for the Actor, students will practice creating characters for the stage.
 We will focus first on performing scenes from modern playwrights and then on performing scenes from Shakespeare.
 In all our work, emphasis will be placed on creating realistic, connected, purposeful and dynamic performances.

 THEATER 81.
 Movie Making for Actors.
-Fall.
-Mr. Kane.
+Spring.
+Mr. DuBray.
 4 meetings weekly.
-Prerequisite: Theater 33 and 34 or Permission of the Department.
+Prerequisite: Theater 33 or Permission of the Department.
 This course builds on the understanding of character and action developed in the department’s acting curriculum and puts it toward the making of short narrative movies.
 Students will spend the semester making projects that explore process, cinematography, editing, sound and directing.
 The course culminates with each student creating an original short movie.

 ART 20.
 Advanced Drawing.
 Fall, Spring.
 Mrs. McCarthy.
 3 meetings weekly.
 This course builds upon the visual language and techniques studied in Art 13.
 In this studio-based course, we will begin by drawing from direct observation, but will quickly expand our practice to include non-traditional approaches to image making, including, but not limited to, drawing from imagination, collage, historical and contemporary references.
 We will use drawing as a means to problem solve and explore, exploring the relationship between process and concept.
 Students will be required to maintain a sketchbook and work in the studio outside of class time.
 Individual and group critiques, artist research and exhibition of artwork are integral components of this course.